Managing 3D Secure Credentials

 Delete a Credential

-The List 3DS Credentials endpoint allows you to remove 3DS credentials associated with a card.
+The Delete 3DS Credentials endpoint allows you to remove 3DS credentials associated with a card.
 You can delete the credentials by making a DELETE request, with the 3DS credential id being set in the endpoint.
 For example:

 {{base-url}}/cards/{{publicToken}}/3ds-credentials/{{3DSCredential}}